cybercongress/go-cyber/docs/cyberd.md

 For any given CID it is possible to prove the relevance
 ```

-Using this type of proof any two [IBC compatible](dura://QmdCeixQUHBjGnKfwbB1dxf4X8xnadL8xWmmEnQah5n7x2.ipfs) consensus computers can proof the relevance to each other, so domain specific relevance machines can flourish.
-Thanks to inter-blockchain communication protocol you basically can launch you own domain specific search engine either private or public by forking cyberd which is focuses on the public common knowledge.
-So in our search architecture domain specific relevance machine can learn from common knowledge.
+Using this type of proof any two [IBC compatible](dura://QmdCeixQUHBjGnKfwbB1dxf4X8xnadL8xWmmEnQah5n7x2.ipfs) consensus computers can proof the relevance to each other, so domain-specific relevance machines can flourish.
+Thanks to inter-blockchain communication protocol you basically can launch you own domain-specific search engine either private or public by forking cyberd which is focuses on the public common knowledge.
+So in our search architecture domain-specific relevance machine can learn from common knowledge.
 We are going to work on IBC during `smith` implementation.

 ![rm-network.png](https://ipfs.io/ipfs/QmdfgdkaU8CKXD7ow983vZ2LjJjz8Um9JA5buwQ1aaXT6Q)

-In our relevance for commons `euler` implementation proof of relevance root hash is computed on cuda gpus every round.
+In our relevance for commons `euler` implementation proof of relevance root hash is computed on Cuda GPUs every round.

 ## Speed and scalability